PiyushShinde/Spark-and-Python-for-Big-Data-with-PySpark/README.md

 # Spark and Python for Big Data with PySpark
 A well-constructed summary of the learnings from the course Spark and Python for Big Data with PySpark.

-Set-up PySpark using 4 methods -
+PySpark was set-up for this course using any one of the below mentioned methods -
 1. Ubuntu + Spark + Python on Virtual Box
 2. Amazon EC2 with Python and Spark
 3. Databricks Notebook System
-4. AWS EMR Notebook
+4. AWS EMR Notebook (Not Free)

 Implemented Machine Learning Techniques using PySpark -
 1. Linear Regression